yibuxulong/ViSeH/README.md

 ## Training
-We also provide complete training codes for reproduction.
+We also provide training codes for reproduction.
 Please refer to [option](./opts.py) to see more parameters.
 ### Offline training
 ####
 **Obtaining FVSA model** for matching visual-semantic pairs and **creating Hierarchy**.